 The reason is that Google Analytics does not know how long the user spent on the last page (or on a single page).
 It knows when the visitor arrived on the last page, but not when they left.
 Rather than guess, Google decided to treat the last page in a visit as having a 0 value for Time on Page.
 These 0 length Pageviews are thrown out when calculating Average Time on Page.
 Conversely, bounces are included a sessions with length 0 when Google Analytic calculates the Average Session Duration.
 As a result, bounces drag down the Average Session Duration, but do not affect the Average Time on Page.

 On my client’s website, there are lots of single-page visits (bounces), or 2-3 page visits.
 The Google Analytics page flow chart below shows that.
-The green boxes represent the total number of Pageviews, arranged in columns by whether they were viewed 1st, 2nd, 3rd, etc. I’ve added a gray box overlay to show all the Pageviews that are exits (including bounces).
+The green boxes represent the total number of Pageviews, arranged in columns by what order they were viewed (1st, 2nd, 3rd, etc.).
+I’ve added a gray box overlay to show all the Pageviews that are exits, including bounces.
 As you can see, it is a high proportion of the total Pageviews.
-All the time spent by visitors on these pages is counted a 0 toward the Average Session Duration; but is excluded from the Time on Page.
+All the time spent by visitors on these pages is counted as 0 toward the Average Session Duration but is excluded from the Time on Page.